 The EPC shall also identify possible locations of the Society's Annual Meeting.
 At least one (1) potential location for the Annual Meeting will be presented at least three (3) years in advance of the meeting.
 The EPC will recommend its choice of location at the Board meeting held in conjunction with the Annual Meeting, and the final location must be approved by a majority vote of the Board.

 Section 7.
 Awards Selection Committee.
-The Awards Selection Committee (the “ASC”) shall be chaired by the President‐Elect, who shall communicate with the following subcommittees as needed: A) Award of Excellence, Distinguished Service Award, and Environmental Stewardship Award Selection Subcommittee; B) Hynes Award for New Investigators Selection Subcommittee; and C) Student Awards Selection Subcommittee.
-The duty of these first two (2) subcommittees shall be to solicit nominations from the entire membership, then select suitable recipients for the Society for Freshwater Science Award of Excellence, the Society for Freshwater Science Distinguished Service Award, the Environmental Stewardship Award, and the Hynes Award for New Investigators.
+The Awards Selection Committee (the “ASC”) shall be chaired by the President‐Elect, who shall communicate with the following subcommittees as needed: A) Award of Excellence, Distinguished Service Award, Leadership Award, and Environmental Stewardship Award Selection Subcommittee; B) Hynes Award for New Investigators Selection Subcommittee; and C) Student Awards Selection Subcommittee.
+The duty of these first two (2) subcommittees shall be to solicit nominations from the entire membership, then select suitable recipients for the Society for Freshwater Science Award of Excellence, the Society for Freshwater Science Distinguished Service Award, the Society for Freshwater Science Leadership Award, the Environmental Stewardship Award, and the Hynes Award for New Investigators.
 Normally, recipients for the awards shall be chosen annually.
 Selections shall require a majority vote by the subcommittee.
 The duty of the Student Awards Selection Subcommittee shall be to select suitable recipients for the Student Awards at each Annual Meeting.

 b.
 The Hynes Award for New Investigators Selection Subcommittee (the “Hynes Committee”) shall consist of six (6) members appointed by Society Presidents, such that each successive President shall appoint two (2) members.
 Each of the appointees shall have been a non‐student member of the Society for at least five (5) years.
 The Hynes Committee will elect one (1) of the third‐year appointees to serve as Chair during the third and final year of their term.